 - Keep over the counter medications in a safe place; Over-the-Counter does not mean On-the-Counter (English) (Spanish)

 - Look for the warning signs of suicide.

-If you are in crisis seek immediate help
+If you or someone you know is in crisis, seek immediate help

 What we are doing